arduino/docs-content/content/hardware/01.mkr/01.boards/mkr-wifi-1010/tutorials/web-server-ap-mode/web-server-ap-mode.md

 -   Breadboard
 -   Jumper wires
 -   Arduino IDE (offline and online versions available)
--   Arduino SAMD core installed, [follow this link for instructions](https://www.arduino.cc/en/Guide/MKRWiFi1010#installing-drivers-for-the-mkr-wifi-1010)
+-   Arduino SAMD Board Package installed, [follow this link for instructions](https://www.arduino.cc/en/Guide/MKRWiFi1010#installing-drivers-for-the-mkr-wifi-1010)
 -   WiFiNINA library (explained later in this tutorial)

 You can also use the built-in LED on the MKR WiFi 1010.